-Depending on the significance and level of the homework, different teachers have various scales for calculating grades of your tasks, tests, and quizzes.
+Depending on the significance and level of the homework, different teachers have various scales for how to calculate your grade for your tasks, tests, and quizzes.
 Usually, some big tasks and important tests account for most of the score because they include more subject material.
 Sometimes, it's difficult for students to understand how their grades add up.
-If you want to know the main formulas on how to calculate grades with percentages, read this useful guide.
+If you want to know the main formulas on how to calculate GPA highschool or college with percentages, read this useful guide.
 You will see it's very easy to calculate your grades and know your current situation in school.

 Before you start calculating percentage grades, you need to understand the grading policy of your professor.
 It means to define how each category of tasks is weighted.
 Usually, the professor announces this information in the class.
 If you didn't hear it or the professor didn't say, we recommend checking the course syllabus or reading the school policy.
 But of course, the most effective way is to ask your professor directly because they may have some preferences in weighting marks without updating them in online reports.